onqtam/headjack/docs/why/THE_WAY_FORWARD.md

 But a problem not fully understood is unsolvable.

 > "If I had an hour to solve a problem I'd spend 55 minutes thinking about the problem and 5 minutes thinking about solutions." - [Albert Einstein](https://www.goodreads.com/quotes/60780-if-i-had-an-hour-to-solve-a-problem-i-d)

+> "Our task is to create memes...
+Launch your meme boldly and see if it will replicate." - [Terence McKenna](https://www.azquotes.com/quote/1417621)

+> "Life and intelligence are the wildcards in the universal deck." - [Terence McKenna](https://www.organism.earth/library/document/vertigo-at-historys-edge)

+> "Those who tell the stories rule society." - [Plato](https://www.goodreads.com/quotes/20382-those-who-tell-the-stories-rule-society)